Last updated: August 05, 2021

 It is important to know the needs of the practice and what is actually required by the practice from the EMR software they wish to install.
 In order for the right decision regarding Bariatric EMR software these are the key features that may be required:

-Specialty Templates – Bariatric practices have unique surgery, diagnosis and treatment plans.
-Having templates that are precise and relevant for the practice saves on a lot of time and they help practitioners generate accurate SOAP notes.
-These are some of the important templates that should be included in a Bariatrics EMR software:
+Specialty Templates – Bariatric practices have unique surgery, diagnosis, and treatment plans.
+Having templates that are precise and relevant for the practice saves a lot of time and helps practitioners generate accurate SOAP notes.
+These are some of the important templates that should be included in Bariatrics EMR software:

 Workflow Management – To have a proper and efficient surgical workflow in a Bariatric practice is very important.
 The EMR software should be easy to use and should be able to manage pre-op and post-op workflow and accurate data management.
 Graphs and charts should also be hosted by the EMR software for tracking patients’ progress.

 Vital Sign Management – Real-time Vital sign management is also very important for Bariatric practice.
 Vital signs related to Bariatric practice should include BMI, Pain level, waist measurement, water percentage, body weight measurement, and much more.

 Real-time Dashboard – A real-time dashboard should also be included as it helps users to view and examine patient charts, reports, profiles, and medical billing processes.
 Users also save time by not having to open multiple tabs again and again.
 ICD/CPT Coding – Pre-built ICD-10 and CPT codes for E&M coding should be included, for an accurate billing process.

 Medication Management and Alerts – There are a number of complications after surgery in a Bariatric practice one of them being malnutrition.
 The EMR system should include medication management and alerts that would track patients’ weight loss post-op and would alert if it is going beyond a healthy stage.
 Patient Portal should also be available for smooth and fast communication and data sharing between patients and doctors.